 3. Stalk everyone on social media – 1 hour

 You have plenty of time to see what each and every one of your friends were up to lately.
-Spam twitter or snapchat with updates of how long and boring the journey is.
+Spam twitter or snapchat with updates of how long and boring your trip is.

 4. Put people up to date with your journey status – 1 hour